3eif/enhancer-for-twitter/README.md

 ## How to Use

 1. Click the extension icon to open the popup menu
-2. Toggle "Edit Menu Items" to enter edit mode
+2. Toggle "Edit" to enter edit mode
 3. In edit mode:
    - Drag items to reorder them
    - Click items to hide them